WeiDUorg/weidu/README-WeiDU-Changes.txt

   * LOG, PATCH_LOG added.
   * When creating mymod/backup/*/{UNSETSTR,ARGS,READLN}.*, a textual
     representation of the same file is created in <old file>.TEXT.
+  * Answers to *_READLN are logged to setup-mymod.debug.

 Version 223:
   * Fixed a bug that was breaking REPLACE_TRIGGER_TEXT_REGEXP in some